gvanem/wsock-trace/README.md

 By default, the tracing of `htons()`,`htonl()`, `ntohs()` and `ntohl()` are excluded from the trace.<br>
-You can edit the `%HOME/wsock_trace` file and exclude whatever calls you like.
+You can edit the `%HOME/wsock_trace` config-file and exclude whatever calls you like.
+And the 2 traces above is showing the effect of the config-value `compact = 1`.

 A more eleborated example from 2 **[OpenVPN](https://openvpn.net/)** programs; a client and a server running a simple test (in OpenVPN's root-dir).
 Started with the `vpn.bat` snippet: